hiten016/Problem-1A/README.md

 # Problem-1A - PDF Heading Extractor

 An offline tool designed to extract and hierarchically cluster headings from PDF documents, utilizing a combination of **layout**, **visual**, and **linguistic** features.
+Expected output is a JSON File with Headings classified as H1, H2 and works on various edge cases like a,b,c type heading,numbered headings, coloured, bold, itlalics, different font based heading.
+Multilingual and multicolumn pdfs are also tested through our datastet through research papers, chemistry textbooks and mathematical papers, legal documents.
+The model does not detect OCR based headings as described in the problem statement.
 ---
 ##  Project Structure
 ```bash